Winter is the best time to see cold weather animals at their most active.

-This being said, some of the drawbacks to a winter visit include; colder temperatures, snowy or icy pathways, and the occasional grumpy others who don't enjoy the cold.
-These are obstacles that are easy to overcome by dressing warm and wearing good boots, gloves and a hat.
+Some of the drawbacks to a winter visit include colder temperatures, snowy or icy pathways, and the occasional grumpy others who don’t enjoy the cold.
+These are obstacles that are easy to overcome by dressing warm and wearing good boots, gloves, and a hat.

 We do provide warmth for those inside moments and invite you to grab a hot drink and snack, souvenir shop, and visit our “Cats of the World” Museum.
 Once your fingers and toes are warm again, it is time to go on a Big Cat or Black Bear Adventure.

 Photo opportunities abound, especially when the snow is fresh.
 (We can’t do much for the visuals when the snow becomes “dirty”.)
 The animals are quite active, especially at feeding time, so you might want to consider video.

 When we have clear access and all the safety concerns have been address, our staff may offer the occasional “behind the scenes” glimpse into the zookeeper only areas or snap a photo for you of animal cuteness.

 For those who don’t mind the cold and would like to volunteer their time to help us with winter maintenance and clean up, feel free to let us know.
 We could use the help for the comfort of not only the animals, but for our guests.